KimMatt/RLbook2020-exercises/Ch_2_NBandits/exercises.md

 the curve for the optimistic method?
 What might make this method perform particularly better or worse, on average, on particular early plays?*

-Because the optimistic initial values are so much larger than the possible values, and because the alpha value is only 0.1, it would take a large number of steps to bring the policy estimates down to reality.
-During this time, the agent would theoretically bring down the policy values of the less optimal arms with a larger difference than the optimal arm.
-However it would still end up performing a round-robin like policy.
-Say the optimal value always returns 1 and the rest return -1.
-Even if the optimal value is tried first, the rest of the values will still have optimistic policy values of 5 compared to the rest s o it'll try those out as well.
-After one round robin, the optimal value's policy guess would be `5 - 0.1 * 4 = 4.6` while the non optimal would be `5 - 0.1 * 5 = 4.4`.
-It would exploit the optimal value but then find that its policy estimate has become lower than the non optimals, and then try those.
-This process would repeat so the actual rewards resulted would be extremely sporadic until the estimates become closer to the real values.
+The optimistic initial values are much larger than the actual values.
+Because the alpha value is only 0.1, it would take a large number of steps to bring the policy estimates down to accurate estimates.

+Over these time steps, the agent would bring the policy values of the less optimal arms down more than than the optimal arm.
+However, it would still end up performing a round-robin like policy.

+Let's consider a case where the optimal arm always returns 1 and the rest return -1.
+No matter what arm is tried first, the rest of the arms will have an estimated values larger than it so each policy will be tried at least once.
+After one round robin, the optimal value's policies would be `5 + 0.1 * (1 - 5) = 4.6` while the non optimal would be `5 + 0.1 * (-1 - 5) = 4.4`.
+It would exploit the optimal arm but then the non optimal arm's estimated values would be larger again, and then it would perform another round robin.
+This process will repeat, making the rewards oscillate from choosing each arm round robin.

-This is an extreme case to illustrate the oscillations.
+The spikes occur when the estimated values get closer to the actual values.
+Eventually the round robin would start guessing the optimal arm "x times" instead of once before nuking is value low enough to try all the other values and returning to oscillation.
+This creates a "spike" in the rewards.

-The spikes can occur because of the same reasons as demonstrated here when the policy values get closer to the real.
-It would take more steps exploiting the optimal action before its policy value becomes less than the other actions because the difference is smaller, thus the update would be smaller.
+It would take more steps exploiting the optimal action before its estimated value drops lower than suboptimal estimates because the updates to its estimate would be be smaller.
+The updates to its estimate would be smaller because the difference between the estimate value and actual value is smaller.

-When the distribution of agents are more evened out, then the agent would play better on early plays.
-Especially if there are a few close to optimal agents.
-The agent could end up alternating between six optimal and near optimal arms, and then reducing the policy for four other less optimals.
-Overall, the more near optimal arms there are, the better this agent would perform at the beginning.
-If there's only one optimal arm, this agent would perform worse.
+When the distribution of actual values have little variance, the agent would receive more cumulative reward on early round because the agent ends up performing a round robin-like pattern.

 ## Exercise 2.6
 *Suppose you face a binary bandit task whose true action values change randomly from play to play.
 Specifically, suppose that for any play the true values of actions 1 and 2 are respectively 0.1 and 0.2 with probability 0.5